pkanev/angularJs/README.md

-# angularJs
+# SoftUni JS Frameworks Final project
-# SoftUni Issue Tracking System
+## SoftUni Issue Tracking System

 This project is an application that was developed for the JavaScript Framework course at the Software University (softuni.com).